 It is said that the level of a jazz band depends on its worst musicians.
 No matter how good the other musicians are, the audience hears the performance of the worst musicians, as well as in the workplace.

 If the company does not penalize poorly performing employees in the least, they will drag down the performance of other employees, especially the best employees.
 This can happen if the manager has the insufficient emotional intelligence to deal effectively with poor performance.

 4. Always Praise & Reward Good Performances in a Civilized Manner

 It is easy for managers to underestimate the power of praise, and it is especially easy to underestimate its effect on outstanding employees who need to be motivated.
 Everyone loves honour, especially the hard-working and dedicated employees, who reward individuals for their contributions, which shows that managers pay attention to it.

 Managers need to communicate with employees and find out their own preferred reward methods to reward their good work performance.

 5. When you Don’t Care About Employees Welfare

-Another one of the 8 Practices to Avoid to retain the best employees has to do with the inter-personal relationship between the employer and employees.
+Another one of the 8 practices to avoid in order to retain the best employees has to do with the inter-personal relationship between the employer and employees.